 Is there a better way?

-You still have to do the hard work / grind the first time.
+You still have to do the hard work the first time.
 But if you then change something with your product, you only change it in one place.
 The master sheet information automatically flows through to all your retailers.
 That reduces the amount of work when you make changes.

 But that still leaves someone with the very uncool job of setting it all up in the first place.
 And keeping track of the master data.

 We’ve had to do that job many times.
 It’s definitely not cool.
 Whoever does that for you, make sure you keep them happy and thank them.
 Because they’re making sure your products are available to buy.
 They’re helping customers make decisions by having the right information available.

 Conclusion - product information management systems

-You can’t sell online if customers don’t have access to information about your products.
+You can’t sell online if customers can’t access information about your products.
 Product information management systems help you manage this.
 You use them to make sure your products appear on store websites with the right information attached.
 Customers need this information to make decisions and know which products are right for them.

 You must supply full and accurate product information when you sell online.
 It’s not optional.
 No information or not enough information means no sale.
 So make sure you have a plan to manage this part of your e-Commerce operations properly.